bbauska/JS-svg/README.md

 '#E2FDFF'];
 </pre>

-There are many sites out there, too numerous to name, where you might stumble upon color palette inspiration.
+<p>There are many sites out there, too numerous to name, where you might
+stumble upon color palette inspiration.
 In fact, you might find it difficult to settle on a single palette, in which case it would make sense to save a selection of them and store them as arrays <i>within</i>
 another array.
 They would then become nested arrays, which are just arrays contained within other arrays.
-You might also see them referred to as 2D or multidimensional arrays.
+You might also see them referred to as 2D or multidimensional arrays.</p>

-Let's create a two-dimensional array containing three color palettes (illustrated in Figure 4-6).
-Beneath where we defined our initial grid group, include the following code (substituting in your own color palettes if you prefer):
+<p>Let's create a two-dimensional array containing three color palettes
+(illustrated in Figure 4-6).
+Beneath where we defined our initial grid group, include the following code (substituting in your own color palettes if you prefer):</p>

 <pre>
 // <i>Create our colour palettes.</i>